-Distribution by country
+1. Distribution by country

-Figure: 1 Known or probable range states for the Slaty Egret.
-The dark grey areas indicate where it is resident and may sometimes breed, mid grey where it is occurs as a regular non-breeding visitor, and the light grey areas are where it is an occasional non-breeding visitor.
+Figure 1.
+Known or probable range states for the Slaty Egret.
+The solid green areas indicate where it is resident and may sometimes breed, solid blue where it is occurs as a regular non-breeding visitor, and the fainter blue-dotted areas are where it is an occasional non-breeding visitor.

-Table: 1 Countries where Slaty Egrets have bred or visited.
+Table 1.
+Countries where Slaty Egrets have bred or visited.

-The central column indicates countries where breeding may possibly occur but has not yet been proven.
-Countries may be ticked in more than one column e.g. in South Africa there has been one recent breeding record but most birds there are non-breeding visitors.
+The central column lists countries where breeding may possibly occur but has not yet been proven.
+Countries may be listed in more than one column e.g. in South Africa there has been one recent breeding record but most birds there are non-breeding visitors.